2018 Nashville mayoral special election

-The 2018 Nashville mayoral special election took place on May 24, 2018, and elected the mayor of the Metropolitan Government of Nashville and Davidson County.
+The 2018 Nashville mayoral special election took place on May 24, 2018, to elect the next mayor of Nashville, Tennessee.
 David Briley, a Democrat who became interim mayor after the resignation of Megan Barry, won outright without a runoff election.

-Former Mayor Megan Barry resigned on March 6, 2018, and the Davidson County Election Commission scheduled an election for August 2, 2018 to coincide with the state primary elections, school board elections and the election of several other municipal officials.
+Former Mayor Megan Barry resigned on March 6, 2018, for embezzlement on March 6, 2018, so the Davidson County Election Commission scheduled an election for August 2, 2018 to coincide with the state primary elections, school board elections and the election of several other municipal officials.
 However, mayoral candidate Ludye Wallace sued on the basis of state law (T.C.A. § 2-14-102) and a 2007 Metropolitan government charter amendment, both requiring an earlier election if the next general metropolitan election was more than twelve months away.
 The Tennessee Supreme Court agreed with Wallace's argument, unanimously ordering a mayoral election between May 21 and May 25.

 Early voting was scheduled from May 4 to May 19.
-The election is officially nonpartisan.
+All Nashville municipal elections are required to be non-partisan, but each candidate was affiliated with a political party.
 If no candidate had won a majority of the vote, a runoff would have been held on June 28 between the top two finishers.